 - On the General page, enter a name for the backup in the Name field.

-- Go to CD, DVD or Blu-ray page and select the Iomega REV drive as the destination for the backup.
+- Go to Destination page, click Optical and select the Iomega REV drive as the destination for the backup.

 - On the same page, in the Write method section, check Use third-party packet writing software option.